 How can I get a quotation?

-Although, we do not perform in-house consultations, we can easily provide you with a quotation, if you collect a few simple measurements in your kitchen.
-Our staff will ask all the right questions, to make sure we provide you with a very accurate estimate of your project.
-For further information, call us at 206-264-2424
+Although, we do not perform in-house consultations, we can easily provide you with a fast & free quotation if you collect a few simple measurements in your kitchen.
+Our staff will ask all the right questions to make sure we provide you with a very accurate estimate of your project.
+For further information call us at (253) 277-2399.

 What is honed stone?

 Most granite and marble has a highly polished surface.
 In some applications, a honed finish may be appealing.
-Honed stone has had the final stages of polishing removed, to achieve a textured, dull surface.
-However, customers should be aware that while attractive, honing certain granites will eliminate the patterns and colors on the surface, and make cleaning slightly more difficult.
+Honed stone has had the final stages of polishing removed, to achieve a textured & dull surface.
+However, customers should be aware that while it may be attractive honing certain granites will eliminate the patterns and colors on the surface, and makes cleaning slightly more difficult.